-Page 5

-the Chief Auditor.

-MS. RADCLIFF: Wanda Radcliff, Office of the

-Chief Auditor.

-MR. SEIFER: Eric Seifer, Office of the Chief

-Auditor.

-COURT REPORTER: Tim Bass, Court Reporter.

-DR. LYNCH-WALSH: Most important person in

-the room.

-MR. MAYERSOHN: All right.
-Do I have an

-approval of the agenda for the March 31st, 2022

-Audit Committee Meeting?

-DR. LYNCH-WALSH: So moved.

-MR. MEDVIN: Second.

-MR. MAYERSOHN: All those in favor?

-COMMITTEE MEMBERS: Aye.

-MR. MAYERSOHN: Anybody opposed?

-(No response.)

-MR. MAYERSOHN: The ayes have it.

-Chief Auditor Administrative Matters.

-MR. JABOUIN: Thank you, Mr. Mayersohn.

-I'd like to report that with respect to both

-of our compliance items, the district's annual

-training program for school board established

-advisory committee members as well as the

-acknowledgement for school board advisory
+Page 5 Page 7 1 the Chief Auditor.
+1 business can proceed.
+2 MS. RADCLIFF: Wanda Radcliff, Office of the 2 Looking at the agenda, the only 3 Chief Auditor.
+3 time-sensitive item that needs to proceed to the 4 MR. SEIFER: Eric Seifer, Office of the Chief 4 board is Item Number 12, the Auditor General 5 Auditor.
+5 Operational Audit.
+The other items are important 6 COURT REPORTER: Tim Bass, Court Reporter.
+6 as well, but I just wanted to mention to the 7 DR. LYNCH-WALSH: Most important person in 7 Chair that that is the one item that we would 8 the room.
+8 definitely need approval from this meeting.
+9 MR. MAYERSOHN: All right.
+Do I have an 9 That concludes the Chief Auditor 10 approval of the agenda for the March 31st, 2022 10 Administrative Items.
+11 Audit Committee Meeting?
+11 MR. MAYERSOHN: All right.
+Thank you.
+12 DR. LYNCH-WALSH: So moved.
+12 Do we have any public speakers on non-agenda 13 MR. MEDVIN: Second.
+13 items?
+14 MR. MAYERSOHN: All those in favor?
+14 MR. JABOUIN: There are no public speakers, 15 COMMITTEE MEMBERS: Aye.
+15 Mr. Mayersohn.
+16 MR. MAYERSOHN: Anybody opposed?
+16 MR. MAYERSOHN: Okay.
+Audit Committee Chair 17 (No response.)
+17 Comments.
+Just a couple of housekeeping things.
+18 MR. MAYERSOHN: The ayes have it.
+18 Policy 1.7 is going to the board for its second 19 Chief Auditor Administrative Matters.
+19 workshop on Tuesday.
+There was also did we 20 MR. JABOUIN: Thank you, Mr. Mayersohn.
+20 send out the letter regarding the Florida 21 I'd like to report that with respect to both 21 Volunteer?
+22 of our compliance items, the district's annual 22 MR. JABOUIN: No, I did not forward it to the 23 training program for school board established 23 audit committee.
+24 advisory committee members as well as the 24 MR. MAYERSOHN: All right.
+If you could do 25 acknowledgement for school board advisory 25 that?
+There is the Florida Volunteer